 Set up at least two notification channels.
 If your email server is down, you won't get the email alert telling you it's down.
 A Telegram or Discord webhook as backup makes sure you always get notified.

-Uptime Kuma can generate a public status page that shows uptime for your services.
-This is genuinely useful if you run a business — customers can check the status page instead of emailing support.
+Uptime Kuma can generate a public status page showing uptime for your services.
+This is genuinely useful if you run a business.
+Customers can check the status page instead of emailing support.

 In the dashboard, go to Status Pages → New Status Page.
 Pick which monitors to show, customize the branding, and publish.
 You can map it to status.yourdomain.com and point your "Is our service down?"
 FAQ there.